sjforman/yimbypedia/content/bills/sb6.md

 ---
 id: SB6
-memTitle: Allow housing in retail- and office-zoned areas, with some strings attached
+memTitle: Bypass rezoning for housing in retail- and office-zoned areas
 formalTitle: >-
   An act to amend Section 65913.4 of, and to add and repeal Section 65852.24 of, the Government Code, relating to land use.